Return to Music

 GURI is the LAKE: Behind the enormous wall an immense lake is formed.
 The vision of the lake produces a sensation of calmness, of peace, that is translated in the music with an atmosphere of serenity.

-GURI is the STRENGHTH OF THE WATER: The immense mass of water that descends through the dam’s spillway produces a turbulence and a physical and sonorous strength, that the Composer engraved in this symphonic work.
+GURI is the STRENGNTH OF THE WATER: The immense mass of water that descends through the dam’s spillway produces a turbulence and a physical and sonorous strength, that the Composer engraved in this symphonic work.
 He imagined also this turbulent mass of water as reduced to acoustic particles.

 Composed by Alfonso Tenreiro, 1988